szou00/_ourshell/README.md

 ## Attempted Implementation
 These were the problems we had in our shell after continuous tries:
 1. Redirecting stdout prints out the output intended for the file
+2. Pipe also prints out the output intended for the file
-2. Multiple redirection
+3. Multiple redirection in one command

 ## Bugs
-1. Could not get certain errors to display without the error continuously popping up throughout the program
+1. Could not get certain errors to display without the error continuously popping up throughout the program (we commented out the code for errors instead)
 2. Multiple redirection < > does not work and breaks the program
+3. Typing in something like "hello > one.txt" will cause the program to wait for input instead of printing an error

 ## Files and Functions
 <b> fork.c </b>